 First, establish at least a few rules for both games and behavior.
-Make sure your staff understands the rules, and choose a few game variations to choose from so they can adjust for the party’s size, skill level and interests.
+Make sure your staff understands the rules.
+Also, pick a few game variations to choose from so they can adjust for the party’s size, skill level and interests.

 Behavior rules for Nerf wars will probably overlap with your general facility rules, but make sure kids know that they can’t throw guns or aim for other players’ heads or faces — those hits don’t count.

-Besides moderating the games, your staff will need to set up the facility and clean up afterwards, which will depend a lot on what equipment you choose to use.
+Besides moderating the games, your staff will need to set up the facility and clean up afterwards.
+It will depend a lot on what equipment you choose to use.

 Here are a few things you’ll need: